LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In melee combat, the best equipped weapon (or the best fighting organ) of each opponent is taken into account for determining the damage and any extra effects of the blow.
-If a recharged weapon with a non-trivial effect is in the equipment, it is chosen for combat.
+If a recharged weapon with a non-trivial effect is in the equipment, it is preferred for combat.
 Otherwise combat involves the weapon with the highest raw damage dice (the same as displayed at bottommost status line).